chaostoolkit/walkthrough/SETUP.md

 $ cd .. && rmdir /s vegeta
 ```

-## Installation of the applications
+## Installation of the Applications

 You can now install the application services: